tehcyx/lic/README.md

 - Version detection
 - Server-side component that receives reports, holds history

+## Requirements

+To not run into early rate-limiting of GitHub's API, the tool requires the `LIC_GITHUB_ACCESS_TOKEN` environment variable to be set with the value of a GitHub personal access token, which can be created here: [Get a personal access token](https://github.com/settings/tokens).
+The token does not need to have any checkboxes applied and runs with a standard no-permission token.

+The `git` executable is assumed to be on the PATH, so that the tool can get the repositories tags via this command: `git describe --tags --always`.
+Future implementations should safeguard this by checking if the tool exists.
+Current implementation would probably result in an error.

 ## Contribute
 This tool should support multiple languages.
 Currently I'm working on golang.
-Feel free to chip in there or contribute a new language set (I'd be happy to see Java, JavaScript/Typescript).
+Feel free to chip in or contribute a new language set (I'd be happy to see Java/JavaScript/Typescript).
 Tests are rare so far, so there's definitely more needed.

 The goal of this tool for me to get a reliable list of used software components on any sources I throw at it, to be able to check licenses against whatever licenses I want to use/don't want to use.